shikhacodes/Weather_forecasting_app/README.md

 ### :muscle: Here is the final result:
 ![demo weather](https://user-images.githubusercontent.com/64718956/214505878-18c23c3c-2af3-4f8b-9468-7e884c347d9e.JPG)

-### :warning: This project has been developed taking reference from youtube channel of Parvat Computer technology and is only meant for learning purpose as this app uses Open Weather API which incurs certain cost whenever a search is made, hence, the API ID has been replaced with the original one.
-It is suggested to signup at "https://openweathermap.org/" for generating your own API.
+### :warning: This project has been developed taking reference from youtube channel of Parvat Computer technology and is only meant for learning purpose as this app uses Open Weather API which incurs certain cost whenever a search is made, hence, the original API key has been replaced with the current one.
+It is suggested to signup at "https://openweathermap.org/" for generating your own API key for use.
 Reference video link: "https://www.youtube.com/watch?v=YbNWzyW_QF8&t=1088s"

 ## :gift: Introduction: